First Leicester

-Leicester Citybus, trading as First Leicester, is a bus operator providing services in Leicester.
-FirstGroup own 94% of the company with Trentbarton owning the other 6%.
+Leicester Citybus Limited, trading as First Leicester, is a bus operator providing services in Leicester.
+FirstGroup owns 100% of the company after purchasing Trentbarton's 6% shareholding in 2023.

 History

 In December 1874 the Leicester Tramways Company commenced operating.
 In July 1901 it was taken over by Leicester Corporation Transport with 39 tramcars and 30 horse-drawn buses and began to be electrified.
 In July 1924 the first motor buses entered service gradually replacing the trams with the last running in November 1949.

 In 1972 Leicester Corporation Transit began operating services in partnership with Midland Red to South Wigston and Wigston Magna and in 1976 to Oadby.
 In August 1979 the business of Gibson Brothers, Barlestone was purchased which included two services from Market Bosworth to Leicester, one via Barlestone the other via Peckleton.

 In 1983 Leicester Corporation Transport was rebranded as Leicester CityBus.
-To comply with the Transport Act 1985, in 1986 the assets of Leicester CityBus were transferred to a separate legal entity.
+To comply with the Transport Act 1985, in 1986 the assets of Leicester CityBus were transferred to a separate legal entity of the same name.

-In November 1993 Leicester City Council sold its 94% shareholding in Leicester CityBus to GRT Group.
+Leicester City Council put its 94% shareholding in Leicester CityBus up for sale in March 1993, which was purchased by the GRT Group the following November.
 After GRT Group merged with Badgerline to form FirstBus in April 1995, the operation was rebranded as First Leicester.
-FirstGroup own 94% of the shares, with Wellglade Group's Trentbarton the remaining 6%.

 Fleet

-As of May 2022 the fleet is made up of around 90 buses, mostly consisting of Wright StreetLites and Wright StreetDecks new to Leicester between late 2015 and early 2016.
-The fleet also consists of a number of Volvo B7RLE bodied Wright Eclipses which are branded for services 18 and 88/88A/88E alongside a mixture of Alexander Dennis Enviro400s and Wright StreetDecks which are branded as FrequentFourteens.

-During 2021 Leicester City Council successfully applied for £19 million of funding from the Government's ZEBRA scheme.
-Infrastructure work at First Leicester's Abbey Lane depot to support 68 Wright GB Kite Electroliner battery electric buses got underway in December 2022, with the electric single-deck buses set to be introduced during early 2023.
+As of April 2025, the First Leicester fleet consists of approximately 100 buses, 68 of which are Wright GB Kite Electroliner battery electric single-deck buses that began entering service in May 2023; an additional 18 Streetdeck Electroliners were delivered during spring 2024.
+Between 2024 and 2025, 6 Wright StreetDecks new to FirstGroup between late 2015 and early 2016 entered service following conversion from diesel to battery electric by NewPower.

+First Leicester's driver training fleet consists of 2 2009 Volvo B7RLEs in a yellow livery.

+First Leicester also operates 5 MCV Evoras new to them in 2024 on the East Midlands Airport shuttle services.